Headache Mimics & Facial Pain

 Secondary Causes to Exclude

-- Eagle syndrome: Elongated styloid process (>3 cm) or calcified stylohyoid ligament compressing CN9; diagnosed by CT
+- Eagle syndrome: Elongated styloid process (>3 cm) or calcified stylohyoid ligament; diagnosed by CT.
+Two variants — classic (stylopharyngeal/CN9 irritation, often post-tonsillectomy) and stylocarotid (carotid artery impingement → TIA, syncope, neck pain)

 - CPA tumors, oropharyngeal/skull base malignancy, vascular compression (PICA most common)